belgianmobileid/doc/authentication.md

 ## Mapping the user

-To sign in successfully in your web desktop, mobile web or mobile application, a given user must be provisioned in OpenID Connect and then mapped to a user account in your database.
+To sign in successfully in your web desktop, mobile web or mobile application, a given user must be mapped to a user account in your database.
 By default, your application Server will use the subject identifier, or <code>sub</code> claim, in the ID Token to identify and verify a user account.
-Typically, the <code>sub</code> claim is a string that uniquely identifies a given user account.
+The <code>sub</code> claim is a string that uniquely identifies a given user account.
 The benefit of using a <code>sub</code> claim is that it will not change, even if other user attributes (email, phone number, etc) associated with that account are updated.

 The <code>sub</code> claim value must be mapped to the corresponding user in your application Server.